-- If your volunteer is going to have patient contact or animal contact, a Health Assessment is required
+- If the volunteer is going to have patient contact or animal contact, a health assessment is required.

-- Register with the Privacy Office so that they are included in the Privacy Office database, prior to visiting.
+- Volunteers must register with the Privacy Office so that he/she is included in the Privacy Office database, prior to visiting.
 Visit the UF Privacy Office website for training instructions.

-- The individual may not receive any monetary or material compensation from any source for his or her volunteer service.
+- The individual may not receive any monetary or material compensation from any source for his/her volunteer service.

-- While the individual is providing volunteer services, he or she will be covered by the University’s worker’s compensation policy or state liability protection as appropriate
+- While the individual is providing volunteer services, he/she will be covered by the University’s worker’s compensation policy or state liability protection, as appropriate.

-- If the volunteer is a non-resident alien, the sponsor must attach a copy of their I-94 card
+- If the volunteer is a non-resident alien, the sponsor must attach a copy of his/her I-94 card.

 - Background checks may be required.